 1. Define your objective

 Before you get started, it’s important to define what the objective or goal of the survey is.
-In other words, what you do you want to learn from it and why?
-Do you want to gain insight into customer loyalty?
-Or should the survey be more geared towards a particular online process (e.g. purchasing)?
-If you outline your objective(s) properly, it will help you come up with the right (and most relevant) questions to ask later on in the process.
+In other words, what do you want to learn from your surveys and why?
+Do you want to gain insight into customer loyalty towards your brand as a whole?
+Should the survey be more geared towards a particular online process (e.g. purchasing)?
+Or are you focusing on measuring something like the employee experience?
+If you outline your objective(s) properly right from the start, it will help you come up with the right (and most relevant) questions to ask later on in the process.

 2. Keep it short

 We cannot stress this enough!
 Gone are the days when companies would send out page long surveys to customers to gauge their satisfaction.
 The reason being that the majority of your customers simply do not have the time to go through and answer these long and drawn out surveys.
-It’s a hassle for them and it has a high probability of causing what we call ‘survey fatigue’.
+Nor do they have the attention span for it.
+It’s a hassle for them and it has a high probability of causing what we call ‘feedback fatigue’.
 So how do you know when your survey is too long?

 Stand in your customers’ shoes for a second.
 Having to fill out a form of 20 questions is less than ideal.
 It’s actually much more beneficial to ask around 2 to 3 powerful and well-formulated questions.
 You’ll be surprised to see how much your response rates rise…